Let’s be real. No one likes complainers. We work hard and try to do our best, but sometimes our best efforts fail to please our customers.

 5. Complaints provide the opportunity for service recovery.

-Complaints offer the opportunity to perform service recovery for the customer.
+Complaints offer the opportunity to perform service recovery for the customer and show them that the organization cares about their business.

 An effective service recovery program can transition a customer into a loyal customer who is happier than if they had not had an issue in the first place.

-We should embrace them and welcome them as they truly can be an organization’s best friend!
+We should embrace and welcome complaints as they truly can be an organization’s best friend!